 The Governor’s Career and Technical Education Academy for STEM at Richmond Technical Center (RTC) is a part-time four-year program for rising 9th graders which offers Richmond Public School students a rigorous academic and technical program of study in two career pathways, either Engineering & Technology or Therapeutic Services.
 Rising 9th grade students are eligible to apply; accepted students must attend an RPS high school in order to enroll in the Governor’s STEM Academy at RTC.

 New Kindergarten students will register at their zone school via the Enroll RPS platform (unless they accept a seat offer via the Open Enrollment lottery).
 Virginia state policy mandates that children must be five years old on or before September 30th of the school year to be eligible to attend kindergarten.
 Students who have recently moved to Richmond after the start of the school year will need to register at their zone school using the Enroll RPS portal.
-For more information on Richmond Public Schools' residency and admissions policies, click here.
+For more information on Richmond Public Schools' residency and admissions policies, visit our Enrollment page.

-To be eligible for the SY2020-2021 preschool program, the child must meet eligibility requirements outlined here.
-More information about RPS Preschool is available on our website.
+To be eligible for the SY2021-2022 preschool program, the child must meet eligibility requirements.
+To learn more information about these requirements and RPS Preschool enrollment, visit our Preschool Enrollment website.

 Current RPS families who have moved to a new school zone within RPS can submit a transfer form which will allow them to submit two proofs of residence and begin the transfer process.